Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/multinode_helm_chart/containers/README.md

 # Container Generation

-The files in this folder are intended to be used to create the Triton Server container image.
+The files in this folder are intended to be used to create the custom container image for multi-node Triton + TRT-LLM EKS deployment including installation of EFA componenets.

-Run the following command to create a Triton Server container image.
+Run the following command to create the container image.

 ```bash
 docker build --file ./triton_trt-llm.containerfile --tag <image_name_here> .